Know

 “All of a sudden, we heard the first mate yelling ‘Hey!
 Hey!
 Hey!’” a ferry passenger told CNN.
 “We looked back behind us, and this big yacht just came through the boat.”

 The ferry came to rest in shallow water.
-Several passengers were about to get out and walk to shore; some were aided by good Samaritans.
+Several passengers were able to get out and walk to shore; some were aided by good Samaritans.
 Injuries included broken bones, along with head and soft tissue injuries.
 All victims were triaged at the Seminole Boat Ramp.
 Two people were airlifted to area hospitals.
 Eight others were transported by vehicle.

 Screengrab from a City of Clearwater video, showing the moment before impact.

 A dimly-lit video from a nearby city park shows the ferry moving slowly, eastward in the channel under the Memorial Causeway bridge, and overtaken by a recreational boat – identified as a blue-and-white center console model – operated at a much higher rate of speed.
-Both vessels’ running lights are clearly visible.
+Both vessels’ running lights are visible.
 The smaller craft strikes the ferry’s stern, on its starboard side, and its bow is seen rising almost vertically in the air, over the ferry.

 The brief video ends with the recreational vessel backing up and separating from the ferry.
 It’s not clear what happened next, although officials say the smaller boat left the scene within minutes and came ashore at the Belleair Boat Ramp, more than three miles away.